MertaliKoprl/React-Demo/README.md

 ## Author : Mertali Köprülü

 # Photo Search App
-Unsplash photo search and filter demo app.
+Demo for Unsplash API, photo search and filter app.

 # Done
 --INITIALIZATION--

-Introduction to React
+*Introduction to React

-Build React Project
+*Build React Project

-Create Mock-Up
+*Create Mock-Up

-Use Postman to understand required structure for Unsplash-- (Research show that no need for Reach Route because unsplash has its own service)
+*Use Postman to understand required structure for Unsplash-- (Research show that no need for Reach Route because unsplash has its own service)

 ------------------
 --EVALUATION--